Major General John Fulton Reynolds (1883)

 Adapted from Public Art in Philadelphia by Penny Balkin Bach (Temple University Press, Philadelphia, 1992).

-Lynn D. Marsden-Atlass is the Director of the Arthur Ross Gallery at the University of Pennsylvania.
+Voices heard in the Museum Without Walls: AUDIO program: Gregory Urwin is a professor of history at Temple University.
+He has a longstanding interest in military history, especially the Civil War.
+Lynn D. Marsden-Atlass is the former director of the Arthur Ross Gallery at the University of Pennsylvania.
 She is a specialist in American and contemporary art.
+Segment Producer: John Myers

 This artwork is part of the Around City Hall tour